rmcyang/NetflixMovieRecommendationSystem/README.md

 This step is to generate a symmetric similarity.
 This symmetric similarity matrix will be loaded into the distributed cache for the next step of implementations.

-3. Generate a list of the most top k similar movies for each movie.
+3. Generate a list of the most top k similar movies for each movie.<br />
 a.
 Get Similarity Matrix for Each Movie-Movie Pair.
-Two MapReduce jobs was implemented to complete this progress.
+Two MapReduce jobs was implemented to complete this progress.<br />
 b.
 One MapReduce job to generete top-k list for each movie.

-3. Predicttion(predict.pig) - to predict the ratings of movie-user pair:<br />
+4. Predicttion(predict.pig) - to predict the ratings of movie-user pair:<br />
-(a) Theinput is TopN list of similarities of each movie, MovieAvg for querying average ratings for each movie and formatted training set for getting movie-user ratings.
+a.
+Theinput is TopN list of similarities of each movie, MovieAvg for querying average ratings for each movie and formatted training set for getting movie-user ratings.
 The prediction emits tuples as ([movie, user], rating).
 The predict ratings will fill in all the blanks of movie-user pairs.<br />
-(b) Evaluation - Use two error measurement for evaluation, the Mean Absolute Error and the Root MeanSquared Error.
+b.
+Evaluation - Use two error measurement for evaluation, the Mean Absolute Error and the Root MeanSquared Error.